8 October 2018

-Mandatory changes come into effect on 1 April 2019 (or 1 October 2019 in light of the changes above) that will fundamentally change the VAT return system.
-You will no longer be able to submit returns through the government gateway and instead must use software that will allow for digital submission to HMRC.
-The changes will mean that VAT returns starting on or after 1 April (no joke) will be subject to the new rules.
+Mandatory changes come into effect on 1 April 2019 that will fundamentally change the VAT return system.
+You will no longer be able to submit returns through the government gateway and must use software that will allow digital submission to HMRC.
+These changes will mean that VAT returns starting on or after 1 April (no joke) will be subject to the new rules.

-The changes are referred to as ‘Making Tax Digital’.
+The changes are referred to as ‘Making Tax Digital’ (MTD).
 It is a change designed to reduce tax errors and produce additional revenue of £1bn by 2020 for the Treasury.

 The MTD software must be able to:

 - Provide HMRC with information and returns from data held in those digital records, and

 - Receive information from HMRC via their Application Programming Interface (API) platform.

 The software must have digital links so that there is a record of the ‘digital journey’ of the data.
 HMRC is allowing a ‘soft landing’ on digital links with full requirements needed to be met by 31 March 2020.
 This is a legal obligation.

 This is one of the most significant changes to the VAT return system.
 It is an opportunity to streamline VAT reporting and remove the possibility of transposition errors, but requires some work to ensure charities and not-for-profit organisations are complying with the new rules.